IPTV Smarters Keeps Crashing on Samsung or LG TV? Here's the Fix (2026 Guide)

 3️⃣ The Video Decoder Is Failing (HEVC/H.265 Issue)

-Some Samsung / LG models struggle with:
+Some Samsung and LG models struggle with:

 -

-HEVC/H.265
+HEVC/H.265 channels

 -

-50–60fps sports
+50–60fps sports streams

 -

-high-motion streams
+high-motion content

 -